GulraizKhan-GIS/area-calculator-on-map/README.md

 # area-calculator-on-map
 Land Area Calculator Map – Find the land area of a shape you draw on a free online map Square Footage Calculator on Map https://onlinemapmaker.com/Free-Mapping-Tools/draw-on-map-measure-area/ is a free opensource web tool.
 Area calculator – Find the area of a shape you draw on free opensource webmap with Openstreet Maps.
+Tutorial and information about the tool. https://onlinemapmaker.com/land-area-calculator-map-find-the-land-area-of-a-shape-you-draw-on-a-free-online-map/

 This free webgis tools allows you to calculate area of your desired location on web map using upto date OSM data in variety of units.